Calendar icon March 24, 2026

 Next steps after sending a lease renewal letter

-Okay, so you’ve sent your brilliantly crafted, perfectly positioned lease renewal letter.
-What’s next?
+You've sent your well-crafted, carefully positioned lease renewal letter.
+What's next?

-Well, the resident may simply sign on the dotted line and send it back.
+The resident may simply sign on the dotted line and send it back.
 Or they may have questions, requests, or negotiations.
-The third option is they may let you know they don’t intend to renew.
-Here’s how to deal with those scenarios.
+The third option: they may let you know they don't intend to renew.
+Here's how to handle each scenario.

-It’s completely reasonable to expect that some residents will have questions about the letter or may even contact you with requests to make changes to the new lease terms.
+Some residents will have questions about the letter or may contact you with requests to change the new lease terms.

-Property managers should be prepared to field those requests, be open-minded to reasonable ones, but also be ready to explain if a request can’t be accommodated.
-Showing some flexibility is a great way to get resident buy-in, but ultimately the decision isn’t always up to you.
+Property managers should be prepared to field those requests, be open-minded to reasonable ones, and be ready to explain if a request can't be accommodated.
+Showing some flexibility is a great way to get resident buy-in, but the decision isn't always up to you.

-Be ready again with context and positioning to explain the changes in a positive way.
+Be ready with context and positioning to explain the changes positively.
 You made the changes to benefit everyone, so make that clear when communicating with residents.

-You have different options if a tenant declines to agree to the new terms.
-You could change the tenant’s lease terms, transition to month-to-month, etc. Or, you can proceed with a non-renewal and prepare the property for listing and getting a new resident.
+You have different options if a resident declines to agree to the new terms.
+You could adjust the lease terms, transition to month-to-month, or proceed with a non-renewal and prepare the property for listing and getting a new resident.

-This should trigger your team’s move-out processes.
-Request a written notice of the resident’s intent, establish a move-out date and move-out instructions, including what will happen with the security deposit.
-Then, your team will want to begin the process of marketing for a new tenant.
+If the resident declines, this should trigger your team's move-out processes.
+Request a written notice of the resident's intent, establish a move-out date and move-out instructions (including what will happen with the security deposit).
+Then your team will want to begin the process of marketing for a new resident.

 Legal considerations

 The key is to know the requirements in your jurisdiction.
-It’s also a good idea to have a lawyer review your lease renewal template before you make it standard across your properties.
+Have a lawyer review your lease renewal template before you make it standard across your properties.

 When it comes time to renew a lease, you have a unique opportunity for positioning with your residents.
-A lease renewal letter is your chance to reconnect on terms, update expectations, increase rent if needed, and more.
-And the way you compose that letter – and the way you position the changes – can make all the difference in your renewal rate and resident satisfaction.
+A lease renewal letter is your chance to reconnect on terms, update expectations, increase rent if needed, and strengthen the relationship.
+The way you compose that letter and position the changes can make all the difference in your renewal rate and resident satisfaction.

 It's also the perfect opportunity to introduce a Resident Benefits Package and remind residents how your role is to add value to their living situation.

-Use our guide above to ensure your lease renewal notice is clear, helps build trust, and helps drive business outcomes for you and your investor clients.
+Use our guide above to ensure your lease renewal notice is clear, helps build trust, and drives business outcomes for you and your investor clients.